 Getting Around Yellowstone

-The best way to get around Yellowstone is by car, especially as there is no public transportation system.
-You can rent a car at any of the nearby airports, including the Salt Lake International Airport (SLC) in Salt Lake City, Utah and the Jackson Hole Airport (JAC) in Jackson, Wyo.
+The best way to get around Yellowstone National Park is by car, especially as there is no public transportation system.
+You can rent a car at any of the nearby airports, including Yellowstone Regional Airport (COD) in Cody, Wyoming, Jackson Hole Airport (JAC) in Jackson, Wyoming, Yellowstone Airport (WYS) in West Yellowstone, Montana, and Bozeman Yellowstone International Airport (BZN) in Bozeman, Montana.
 However, that doesn't mean that you should spend your entire vacation behind the wheel.
-Each of Yellowstone's five regions has an area to park, allowing you to leave the car behind and explore on foot.
-Guided tours are also available.
+Each of Yellowstone's eight regions has an area to park, allowing you to leave the car behind and explore by bike or on foot.
+Guided tours and limited airport shuttle services are also available.

-There are several companies that offer guided bus and van tours of the park from the park's visitor areas and gateway communities like West Yellowstone, Mont.
-Consider the "Yellowstone in a Day" tour -- offered by Xanterra Parks & Resorts -- which hits all the major sites.
-There are also shuttles to and from nearby communities like Bozeman, Mont. and Jackson, Wyo.
+There are several trusted companies that offer guided bus and van tours of the park.
+These tours depart daily from the park's visitor areas and gateway communities like West Yellowstone and Jackson.
+Tour fees vary by company and departure point, but basic tours generally cost less than $100 per person, per day.
+Some tours do not include park entrance fees in their rates.
+Consider the "Yellowstone in a Day" tour – offered by Xanterra Parks & Resorts – which hits all the major sites.

 Xanterra Parks & Resorts also offers an airport shuttle that travels between Bozeman's airport and the Mammoth Hot Springs Hotel.
 However, this service is only provided once daily each way from mid-December to early March and costs $75 for adults and $37.50 for kids ages 3 to 11.
 Reduced rates are available for guests who book winter packages and are staying at one of Xanterra's hotels .

 If you make a purchase from our site, we may earn a commission.
 This does not affect the quality or independence of our editorial content.